isroil01/assignment_dashboard_front/README.md

 Mock API allows testing latency, error handling, and rollback behavior.

 ⏱ Time to Complete
-Focused Time: ~8 hours
+Focused Time: ~4 hours

-Tools Used: VSCode, Node.js, Next.js, Git, GitHub
+Tools Used: VSCode, Node.js, Next.js, Git, GitHub, ChatGpt

 ## and i have included .env file on purpose because it will be easy to test and there is nothing importnat inside .env